-There have most likely been other talents at the swimming club with the physique and ability to develop skills at the level of Sjöström and Phelps, but who dropped off along the way.
+There have most likely been other talents at the swimming club with the physique and ability to develop skills at the level of Sjöström and Phelps who dropped off along the way.
 This may be the result of environment, motivation or some other form of mental limitation.
-However, the fast-forward theory is rejected by established research, which also requires selection for Phelps and Sjöström to be intermediary stops for a life form adapted to living underwater.
+However, the fast-forward theory is rejected by established research, which also requires selection for Phelps and Sjöström to be intermediate stops for a life form adapted to living underwater.

-Selection is based on the strongest traits being passed on from generation to generation.
-One example of selection is that healthier kids survive long enough to have kids of their own, they become sexually mature at an earlier age and may thus produce more offspring, they get bigger and are therefore better at defending their kids and they are able to mate with more individuals from the opposite sex.
+Selection is based on the strongest traits being passed down from generation to generation.
+One example of selection is that healthier kids:

+become sexually mature at an earlier age (and may thus produce more offspring);

+survive long enough to have kids of their own;

+get bigger and are therefore better at defending their kids; and

+are able to mate with more individuals from the opposite sex.

-If there is a sufficient number of traits separating two different populations not interacting with one another, for example as a result of Mauritius getting separated from India, a new species is formed.
+If there is a sufficient number of traits separating two different populations not interacting with one another (for example species on the island of Mauritius which got separated from India), a new species is formed.

-The genes of Göran Sjöström and Debbie Phelps have obviously been quite excellent, but in order to speak of a selection process, swimming would need to be key for survival.
-Furthermore, the creation of a new species is also a very slow process, which may be discouraging for those wanting to be eight feet tall, having webbed fingers and fins instead of feet.
+The genes of Göran Sjöström and Debbie Phelps (swimmer siblings) have obviously been quite excellent, but in order to speak of a selection process, swimming would need to be key for survival.
+Furthermore, the creation of a new species is also a very slow process, which may be discouraging for those wanting to be eight feet tall with webbed fingers and fins instead of feet.
 In spite of this disappointing fact, we may still learn much from animals when it comes to swimming.

 Fish, birds, reptiles, mammals and insects are all swimmers, but for various reasons.
 Dolphins use swimming for all forms of movement.
-Ducks swim to locate food and frogs in order to avoid attackers.
-Salmon have to swim to mate and bears, just like us, to cool off and enjoy themselves.
-Some animals swim on the water surface, whereas others swim below.
-Far from all animals are good swimmers, least of all dogs, which move both slowly and awkwardly when placed in water.
+Ducks swim to locate food and frogs swim to avoid attackers.
+Salmon have to swim to mate and bears like to cool off and enjoy themselves, just like us.
+Some animals swim on the water surface whereas others swim below.
+Not many animals are good swimmers, least of all dogs, which move both slowly and awkwardly when placed in water.
 In other words, the variation is significant.

 American swimmer Matt Biondi dominated freestyle swimming during the 1980s and the beginning of the 1990s.